https://www.eng.ufl.edu/graduate/about-us/undergraduate-research/university-scholars-program/University Scholars Program

 The application for the 2018-2019 engineering USP cohort is available here.

 Check with your individual college for due dates.

 There are eligibility requirements for the USP Program.
-To participate, you may not be graduating before May 2016.
+To participate, you may not be graduating before May of the following year.
 Additional eligibility requirements for these awards are determined by each college.
-This would be the college of the person who will serve as your research mentor, not your home college.
-To check out these requirements, click here.
+You apply to the college of the person who will serve as your research mentor, not your home college.

 University Scholars Program, students will conduct research and meet the presentation and publication requirements described in the Scholars Responsibilities section.
 If selected, students must attend a mandatory orientation session at the UF Undergraduate Research Symposium.